Andreansx/Networking-lab/ls648/readme.md

 SSH@Rigel(config-vlan-10)#ip-subnet 10.0.10.0/24
 SSH@Rigel(config-vlan-ip-subnet)#
 ```
+> Here is a error made by me.
+I should not have used the `ip-subnet` command.
+I should have used `ip address` command instead.
+The `ip-subnet` command is not valid in this context.

 With that, I added ports 3 to 12 to the VLAN ID 10 and added what is typically a trunk port on the 48 port, and I assigned a subnet to this VLAN.
 Here is the VLAN 20 configuration: